-A mentor can guide you through the initial setup of your profile, how to make your self stand out and look more professional, and which of your strengths to focus on.
+A mentor can guide you in setting up your freelancer profile, on how to make your self stand out and look more professional, and which of your strengths to focus on.

 A perfect mentor for this stage would be someone with a track record of several years of freelancing online, with proven successes in a specific niche.

 Ideally, you would want to work in the same niche, but his or her advice will be valuable even if you will provide a different kind of service.